gabrieleiannetti/slurm_cluster_installation/README.md

 ##### Creating a Slurm Database User

-The Slurm database user is allowed to connect from both Slurm database daemons only.
+The Slurm database user is allowed to connect from the Slurm primary and backup database daemon only.

 Create the Slurm database user:
 ```